eclipse-archived/ceylon-lang.org/documentation/1.3/reference/repository/overrides.md

 ## Resolving module conflicts

-Sometimes module descriptors are not correct, especially when dealing with interop and Maven, but sometimes you may even want to override Ceylon module descriptors at compile-time or run-time.
+Sometimes the information in a module descriptor is not correct, or must be customized.

+- This is especially common when dealing with modules obtained from a Maven repository.
+- It's also sometimes necessary when assemblying a Ceylon application from third-party modules.

+## Issues affecting Maven module dependencies

-Maven module descriptors are notoriously unchecked, and so a lot of module descriptors will miss direct dependencies because they happen to compile and run by accident when using Maven, which uses a flat classpath containing all the transitive module dependencies.
-Ceylon uses `ClassLoader` isolation, and as such needs module descriptors to be correct.
-Also Maven does not support the notion of _sharing_ module imports, so if a module `A` makes types from its imported module `B` visible to the users of `A`, the import of `B` must be made `shared`.
-Furthermore, Maven supports module version conflict resolution by design, luck or overrides, while Ceylon uses strict module version imports.
-And last but not least, Maven modules frequently bundles things that should not be made visible, such as other modules or tests, that you may want to exclude.
+Maven module descriptors are notoriously unchecked, and many Maven module descriptors are missing information about direct dependencies.
+These modules just happen to compile and run by accident when using Maven, with its flat classpath containing all transitive module dependencies.
+By contrast, Ceylon has `ClassLoader` isolation, and therefore requires correct and complete dependency information.

+Furthermore, Maven does not support the notion of _sharing_ module imports, so if a module `A` makes types from its imported module `B` visible to the users of `A`, the import of `B` must be made `shared`.

+Finally, Maven supports module version conflict resolution by design, luck, or overrides, while Ceylon uses strict module version imports.
+Sadly, Maven modules frequently bundle things that should not be made visible, such as other modules or tests, that you surely want to exclude.

+## The overrides file

-For all these reasons, we created an experimental measure that lets you override Maven or Ceylon module descriptors in a single location, called the `overrides.xml` file, which lets you:
+For all these reasons, we created an experimental measure that lets you override the depdency information in a Maven or Ceylon module descriptor.
+The `overrides.xml` file allows us to:

 - define constants and use them in interpolated XML attributes
 - set a module version (for all modules)